Bundaleer pipeline scheme

 The Bundaleer Pipeline Scheme will provide an economical source of water to industry, accelerating and expanding high quality agricultural production, creating jobs, encouraging on-farm investment and supporting the region's agricultural economic development.

-The community will still be able to access the Bundaleer Reservoir for recreational fishing, while the water is being used for agricultural purposes.
+The community would still be able to access the Bundaleer Reservoir for recreational fishing while the water is being used for agricultural purposes.

 - an additional 275 megalitres a year for agriculture

 - new agricultural activity generating around $4.6 million revenue for the region

 The Bundaleer Reservoir is located in a corridor of high value agricultural production running from Two Wells to Whyalla.

 The area is poised to become one of the nation's most vibrant and successful agriculture production corridors - creating jobs and generating a wealth of connected opportunities and revenue along the way.

 Other Northern Reservoirs

 Primary Industries and Regions SA (PIRSA) and project partner SA Water undertook a feasibility study, consulting with interested parties and local stakeholders to understand their aspirations for use of the water from the reservoirs.

 The feasibility study found that accessing water from Beetaloo Reservoir would not be affordable.
 SA Water and PIRSA are now working with interested customers to explore other ways to meet their water needs.